namshi/namshi.github.com/source/team/index.markdown

     Haneen holds a Bachelor's Degree in Computer Engineering, She basically channels the traffic between IT and other departments.
     She hopes one day she will be able to change the world and she is a shopaholic who needs counseling.
     In her free time she's either WhatsApping or at the gym.

-*   ##<div id="Oluwaseun Obajobi">Oluwaseun Obajobi</div>
-    {% img left team /images/oba.jpeg Oluwaseun Obajobi %}
-    **Oluwaseun Obajobi** is the Lead System Administrator at Namshi.com (a Rocket Internet Venture), He is responsible for leading the System Administration team.
-    Prior to joining Namshi, he has been involved in numerous IT projects in Nigeria, Serbia and the UAE for the past 5 years.
-    Oba drives the team approach from traditional system administration to DevOps with implementation of different practices and tools.
-    Oba holds a Bachelor's Degree in Computer Engineering, and a Master's Degree in IT Management from Obafemi Awolowo University and University of Wollongong respectively.

 *   ##<div id="Vishnu Nair">Vishnu Nair</div>
     {% img left team /images/vishnu.jpg Vishnu Nair %}